Zip's Mailbox Club › The Wonder Library

 Writing letters for my own kids is how Zip's Mailbox Club started, and age four is right at the front door of who it is built for.

 Each month your 4-year-old gets two pieces of real mail: a personalized letter from Zip - a warm little postage stamp who lives in the mailbox - plus a mid-month surprise.
 The letters are age-banded, so a four-year-old gets short, picture-forward text about their real interests, perfect for reading aloud together.
-Every envelope carries a year-long mystery, collectible Mailbox Crew character cards, and simple games and missions a grown-up and child can do side by side.
+Across the year, the big monthly letters carry a year-long mystery, one collectible Mailbox Crew card at a time, and simple activities a grown-up and child can do side by side.

-Best of all, it is two-way: when your child writes or draws back - even a scribble or the first letter of their name - Zip remembers, and their words show up in the next letter.
-It is $15 a month, cancel anytime, or $150 for a prepaid year that never auto-renews.
-Every envelope is hand-packed in New Jersey, and we launched in July 2026 with our first thirteen founding kids.
+Best of all, it is two-way: when your child writes or draws back - even a scribble or the first letter of their name - Zip remembers, and their words show up in the next letter - here is exactly what happens when your child writes back.
+Current pricing is $19.99 a month or $199.99 for the full year.
+Every envelope is hand-packed with care.

 A short, personalized letter meant to be read aloud together and addressed to them by name.
 Four-year-olds usually cannot read yet, so the magic is the ritual: their name on the envelope, a picture they can "read," and a grown-up voice bringing it to life.
 Keep it a few sentences long with big friendly type and one clear illustration.